 Colniza, Mato Grosso, Brazil

-The privately owned 71,714 hectare Florestal Santa Maria REDD Project is located in Colniza, Mato Grosso.
-The Florestal Santa Maria forest estate is a rural property solely dedicated to sustainable management of natural forests.
-The FSM farm is one of the few sites in the region that still preserves all native forest.
-The ongoing activities of forest stewardship through logging management at FSM farm requires the supplementation of this activity with income arising from the payment for environmental services (by valuating the services for keeping the forest standing) which, at this point, is only available through mechanisms derived from the UNFCCC and Voluntary Carbon Markets, within the emerging concepts of REDD.
+The privately owned 177,209-acre (71,714-hectare) Florestal Santa Maria REDD Project is located in Colniza, Mato Grosso.
+The Florestal Santa Maria (FSM) forest estate is a rural property dedicated solely to the sustainable management of its natural forest.
+The FSM farm is one of the few sites in the region that still preserves its native forest.
+The ongoing forest-management and stewardship activities at the FSM farm require the additional income that can be derived from environmental-services payments.

-The FSM-REDD Project aims at assuring the continuation of ongoing activities for forest protection, by engaging with local communities in activities related to forest stewardship on the FSM farm, ensuring the long-term protection of the area and opposition to invasion by land grabbers, improving local security through project monitoring and public sharing of information, and creating incentives to recover degraded areas surrounding the property.
+The FSM-REDD Project aims to continue ongoing forest-protection activities in the area by engaging with local communities, opposing any invasions by land grabbers, improving local security through project monitoring and information-sharing, and creating incentives to recover degraded areas that surround the property.